Skip to main content

 Does Word Count Matter for SEO?

-The short answer: it depends on intent.
-Google doesn't explicitly reward long content, but research consistently shows that longer articles tend to rank better for informational queries.
-The reason isn't length itself — it's that longer articles typically:
+The short answer: it depends on the user's intent.
+Google does not explicitly reward long content, but research consistently shows that longer articles tend to rank better for informational queries.
+The reason is not length itself but what length usually correlates with:

 Reading Time Estimates